Sociologist of Culture and Globalization

 Global Collaboration and State Intervention in a Creative Industry

-This work, which I plan to publish with a major university press, has won fellowships from the Andrew W. Mellon Foundation/American Council of Learned Societies, the Chiang Ching-kuo Foundation, the University of Chicago Ethnography Incubator, and Northwestern’s Buffett Institute for Global Affairs.
+This work has won fellowships from the Andrew W. Mellon Foundation/American Council of Learned Societies, the Chiang Ching-kuo Foundation, the University of Chicago Ethnography Incubator, and Northwestern’s Buffett Institute for Global Affairs.
+The first article from this book project has been published:

-Beyond the book project, I have been engaged in three complementary streams of work that examine creativity, identity, and methods, with peer-reviewed works published in top journals in cultural sociology.
+Beyond the book project, I have been engaged in four complementary streams of work that examine the state, creativity, identity, and methods, with peer-reviewed works published in top journals in cultural sociology.

 Creativity & Class